nickdbmiller/web-of-rogues/README.md

 #### MVP
 - Uses [Roguelike Web API](https://roguelike.docs.apiary.io/) for procedural level generation
 - Uses `Flexbox` styling to maintain page layout on different page sizes
-- Uses media query to respond to mobile page size
+- Uses media query to respond to vertical mobile page size
 - Displays header with title of game, and footer with links to gitHub and LinkedIn
 - Renders in *ASCII Style* graphics
 - Player character ("PC") takes turns moving and fighting enemies